Skip to main content

 Confidence Factors

-• Presence of a stamped (rather than hand-painted) apocryphal red seal mark
+• Presence of an apocryphal seal mark intended to suggest greater age

 How does authenticity detection work?